-Item Provision or matter relating to personal services 1.
-A list of - (a) the personal services that will be provided or made available for the use of the resident; and (b) the services the administering body provides or makes available in the retirement village that may be made available as a personal service for the use of the resident and the conditions on which those services would be made available to the resident.
+Item Provision or matter relating to personal services (b) the services the administering body provides or makes available in the retirement village that may be made available as a personal service for the use of the resident and the conditions on which those services would be made available to the resident.
 2. A provision setting out the charges that will apply to the resident's access to, or use of, any personal service including - (a) the basis for the determination of current and future additional charges for providing the personal service or making the personal service available; and (b) any additional charges that may be payable by the resident for a variation in the provision or the availability of the personal service.
-3. A provision setting out -
+3. A provision setting out - (a) the circumstances in which a specified personal service may be withdrawn or varied by the administering body, which must be reasonable having regard to the nature of the service and the circumstances in which it is provided or made available; and